 Single Sign-On (SSO)

-Configure OIDC-based Single Sign-On to allow users to authenticate with your organization's identity provider.
+Configure OIDC-based Single Sign-On so users authenticate against your organization's identity provider instead of a local password.

 Overview